 Hami Video is useful specifically because it is an online-first route.
 If you want to watch through a phone, tablet, computer or TV app instead of a traditional TV subscription, Hami is one of the clearest options in the ELTA ecosystem.

 The main limitation is not access technology.
-It is final package certainty.
-Since ELTA is the rights holder, the last check before tournament week should be the official ELTA and Hami announcements that confirm exactly how the World Cup 2026 package will appear on the platform.
+It is the final event packaging inside the ELTA Sports channel lineup.
+Since ELTA is the rights holder, the last check before tournament week should be the official ELTA and Hami announcements that confirm how the World Cup 2026 package appears on the platform.

 Hami Video setup for Taiwan viewers